 Figure 2 : Star valve equipped with degassing hopper feeding a pneumatic conveyor

-The sizing of a star valve to achieve a given throughput is a function of the star valve diameter, its target rotation speed and the nature of the product,
+The capacity calculation of a star valve to achieve a given throughput is a function of the star valve diameter, its target rotation speed and the nature of the product,

-- The bigger the star valve, the higher will be the throughput.
+- The bigger the star valve, the higher will be the capacity.

 - A higher rotation speed generally means more throughput but the throughput will cease to increase past a certain speed

 - The more fluid is the powder, the higher will be the throughput, there again too light products will create a limitation in throughput at a certain rotation speed